 Filing Form I-821 for Temporary Protected Status

-TPS is for individuals that are residents of countries that have temporary protected status (TPS).
-If you are eligible for TPS, you can apply to stay in the United States temporarily, as well as apply for a temporary work visa.
-We will discuss what temporary protected status is, how you are eligible, and the steps it takes to file Form I-821 to apply for TPS.
+Form I-821 is for residents of countries with temporary protected status (TPS).
+If you are eligible for the U.S. Citizenship and Immigration Services (USCIS) TPS form, you can apply to stay in the United States temporarily.
+You can also apply for a temporary work visa.
+USCIS, a component of the United States Department of Homeland Security, is responsible for processing TPS applications.
+We will discuss what temporary protected status is, how you are eligible, and the steps it takes to file USCIS TPS Form I-821.

 Temporary Protected Status: What Is TPS?